 Common Examples of Polemic

-- Death penalty is a barbaric act.
+- A death penalty is a barbaric act.

-- Socialism is an anathema for mankind.
+- Socialism is anathema to mankind.

 - Democracy is the best form of government man has ever invented.

 - Human rights must be protected at all costs.

 Polemic or No Polemic?

 From Polemic: Critical or Uncritical by Jane Gallop

 Anderson and Spivak concur with Foucault in their dislike of polemic, their sense that polemic distorts argument warps the critical.
 Crewe, on the other hand, champions polemic, defending it against Foucault’s condemnation.
 Crewe cites polemic’s crucial place in the history of criticism: “without feminist, queer, or postcolonial polemics, some of it ad hominem, there would be no academic fields corresponding to those designations.

 These arguments about polemic occur in Polemic: Critical or Uncritical, edited by Jane Gallop.
 Jane Gallop points out that scholars like Anderson and Spivak conclude that as Foucault dislikes polemic, they, too, think on the same line.
 However, Crewe criticizes Foucault for his dislike-ness for this and starts another polemic to disparage his arguments against it.